SakaethRam/SakaethRam/README.md

 - **LinkedIn:** [Profile](https://www.linkedin.com/in/sakaeth-ram-82614731b/)
 - **Portfolio:** [PortWeb](https://sakaethram.framer.website)

-I am always open to collaboration and knowledge-sharing in the fields of cloud computing, cybersecurity, and AI-driven solutions.
-Feel free to explore my repositories and connect for professional engagements.
+I believe in building systems that are secure, human-aware, and future-ready.
+If you're exploring collaborations, AI-first products, or security-engineered architectures - you're welcome to explore my repositories or connect.